jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-43.md

 Language is a habit of the tongue.
 Likewise, handwriting is a craft, the habit of which is located in the hand.
 1229

-The tongue which had at first the habit of speaking another language than Arabic, becomes deficient in (its mastery of) Arabic, because, as we have mentioned before, 1230 the person whose habit has advanced to a certain point in a particular craft is rarely able to master another one.
+The tongue which had at first the habit of speaking another language than Arabic, becomes deficient in (its mastery of) Arabic, because, as we have mentioned before, <!-- 1230 --> the person whose habit has advanced to a certain point in a particular craft is rarely able to master another one.
 This is obvious.

-(Now,) if (a person) is deficient in (his mastery of) Arabic, in (his knowledge of) the meaning of its words and its writing, it is difficult for him to derive the ideas from (Arabic words and Arabic writing), as has been mentioned before.
-Only if the early habit of speaking a nonArab language is not yet firmly established in a person when he makes the transition from it to Arabic, as is the case with small non-Arab children who grow up with Arabs before their (habit) of speaking a non-Arab language is firmly es- tablished, only then does the Arabic language come to be like a first (native) language, and his ability to derive the ideas from (the words of) the Arabic language is not deficient.
-1231 The same applies to persons who learned non-Arabic writing before Arabic writing.
+If a person is deficient in his mastery of Arabic, in (his knowledge of) the meaning of its words and its writing, it is difficult for him to derive the ideas from (Arabic words and Arabic writing.

+Only if the early habit of speaking a nonArab language is not yet firmly established in a person when he makes the transition from it to Arabic, as is the case with small non-Arab children who grow up with Arabs before their (habit) of speaking a non-Arab language is firmly es- tablished, only then does the Arabic language come to be like a first (native) language, and his ability to derive the ideas from (the words of) the Arabic language is not deficient.<!--  1231 -->

+The same applies to persons who learned non-Arabic writing before Arabic writing.

 This is why we find that most non-Arab scholars in their research and classes do not copy comments (directly) from books but read them aloud.
 In this way they are less disturbed by the veils (between words and ideas), so that they can get more easily at the ideas.

 When a person possesses the perfect habit as far as verbal and written expression is concerned, he does not have to (read aloud).
 For him, it has become like a firmly ingrained natural disposition to derive an understanding of words from writing and of ideas from words.
 The veils between him and the ideas are lifted.

 Intensive study and constant practice of the language and of writing may lead a person to a firmly rooted habit, as we find in most non-Arab scholars.